-One of the keys to success on your EM rotation is to perfect your patient presentations.
+One of the keys to success on your emergency medicine rotation is to perfect your patient presentations.

 Keys to a good patient presentation